-486.1 To establish criteria and procedures for the approval of invitational competitions and events (not a provincial championship category).

-486.2 INVITATIONAL COMPETITION OR EVENT CATEGORIES:
+- 486.1 To establish criteria and procedures for the approval of invitational competitions and events (not a provincial championship category). - 486.2 INVITATIONAL COMPETITION OR EVENT CATEGORIES: - 486.2.2 INVITATIONAL COMPETITION must be followed.
+Schools participating must have the approval of the appropriate local and regional athletic associations.

-INVITATIONAL COMPETITION 486.2.2

 A minimum of twenty-five (25) schools in a minimum of six (6) of nine (9) zones engaged in a sport and desiring an official affiliation and status with BCSS.
 The event must be advertised as invitational only.
 Competition must be at senior level of competition.
-All BCSS Competitive Rules and Regulations must be followed.
-Schools participating must have the approval of the appropriate local and regional athletic associations.
+All BCSS Competitive Rules and Regulations